UCSF-DataSci/ds-217-02-git-muskaansandhu/assignment.md

 [Assignment 2 on GitHub Classroom](https://classroom.github.com/a/Z2sWwnXF)

 ## Objective
-Demonstrate your understanding of git, GitHub, Markdown, and basic Python environment management by completing the following tasks
+Demonstrate your understanding of git, GitHub, Markdown, and basic Python environment management by completing the following tasks.

 1. `git`